MegEngine/Documentation/source/development/contribute-to-docs/python-docstring-style-guide.rst

               pass

           def _private(self):
-              """By default private members are not included.
+              r"""By default private members are not included.

               Private members are any methods or attributes that start with an underscore and are *not* special.
 By default they are not included